dcefram/blog/content/posts/on-to-a-new-challenge.md

 When I was at TwitchCon presenting XJS Framework, I had a severe migraine that I thought was a stroke.
 I could barely move my hands, my left foot, and I talk in a very slow motion.
 I was also hearing a white thinning noise on my left ear.
 They brought me to the hospital, and all expenses were... guess who paid for my hospital admission?
 Henrik!
 Our CEO!
 He personally came to the hospital, paid for the initial downpayment, and booked an Uber for me so that I could rest at the hotel.

-{{< img-post "date" "TwitchCon2015-221.jpg" "twitchcon" >}}
-Me, with Henrik, on our presentation while my migraine is killing me
+{{< img-post "date" "TwitchCon2015-221.jpg" "twitchcon" "center" "Me, with Henrik, on our presentation while my migraine is killing me" >}}

-{{< img-post "date" "hospital.jpg" "twitchcon" >}}
-This painful experience costs $2000 for just 4 hours right after the presentation ended.
+{{< img-post "date" "hospital.jpg" "twitchcon" "center" "This painful experience costs $2000 for just 4 hours right after the presentation ended." >}}

 Our COO, Andreas, then proceeded to take care of the remaining $2000 for my 4 hour stay at the emergency room.